David Angell (diplomat): Career

 Angell is a recipient of the Queen Elizabeth II Diamond Jubilee Medal (2013).

 In March 2014, along with the High Commissioners from Australia and the UK, and Ambassadors from the EU and several other countries, he co-signed, in his capacity of Canadian High Commissioner to Uganda, a "Statement From European Union Diplomats On The Anti-Homosexuality Law" expressing concern and disappointment over Uganda's Anti-Homosexuality Bill.

 In May 2022, while the Russian invasion of Ukraine raged, Angell spearheaded the Canadian diplomatic push for a NATO Climate Change and Security Centre of Excellence, a signature policy of Minister of National Defence Anita Anand.

+In March 2025, Angell was appointed Foreign and Defence Policy Advisor to the Prime Minister at the Privy Council Office.

 Personal

 David grew up in Westmount, Montreal, Quebec, the son of Sylvia and Harold Angell.
 He married Katherine Mary (Kate) Raybould in October 1990; they have two children, Alexandra and Jonathan.